BiTinerary/PocketServerPi/README.md

 ## Installation

 You know the drill.
 Get your Micro SD Card out.
 Here's Armbian's link to <a href='https://www.armbian.com/nanopi-neo-air/'>download</a> their kernel.
 Write to a MicroSD card using <a href='https://sourceforge.net/projects/win32diskimager/files/Archive/'>Win32 Disk Imager</a>.
 Put MicroSD into device, wait for LEDs to blink.
 From here you will need to use your USB to UART Adapter to make a serial connection between your computer and the NeoAir.
 If you are unfamiliar with that process, or having difficulty, check out this <a href='https://gist.github.com/BiTinerary/5d759c5715c2432e9830842171f97c4c'>Gist</a>.
-You won't always need to use the UART adapter, just to get you going.
+You won't always need to use the UART adapter, just enough to get you going.

 Armbian's default credentials are as follows<br>
-user:`root` password:`1234`
+user:`root` password:`1234`<br>
 You will immediately be prompted to change password and create a sudoer user.
 Congratulations.
 You're in.
 Now for fun stuff.

 ## Tutorials